cmu-sei/iides/examples/example4.md

 - **`Id`**:
  insider--80fea631-33e6-440b-b86d-2d49c8d7fcd2
 - **`Incident role`**:
- Primary (*1*) - Insider is the primary perpetrator of the incident.
+ Primary (*1*) &mdash; Insider is the primary perpetrator of the incident.
 - **`Motive`**:
-   - Benefit Foreign Entity (*1*) - Insider committed their attack to benefit a foreign entity, such as a foreign government or military.
+   - Benefit Foreign Entity (*1*) &mdash; Insider committed their attack to benefit a foreign entity, such as a foreign government or military.
 - **`Substance use during incident`**:
  False
 - **`Predispositions`**:
-   - Personal Stressful Events (*['4', '4.3']*) - Events in the insider's personal life that could lead to additional stress or futher motivate the insider to harm their organization.
+   - Personal Stressful Events (*['4', '4.3']*) &mdash; Events in the insider's personal life that could lead to additional stress or futher motivate the insider to harm their organization.
 - **`Concerning behaviors`**:
-   - Suspicious Contact (*['3.6', '3.6.1']*) - Suspicious communication with or travel to entities, areas, or individuals that present a conflict of interest with the organization.
+   - Suspicious Contact (*['3.6', '3.6.1']*) &mdash; Suspicious communication with or travel to entities, areas, or individuals that present a conflict of interest with the organization.
 - **`First name`**:
  Kevin
 - **`Middle name`**: